Altruist2692/rystraum-com/src/posts/2021-08-05-play-to-earn-update.md

 title: Play to Earn Update
 date: 2021-08-04T23:09:46.106Z
 ---
 So, in the past 2 weeks since I've written my thoughts on Axie & Play to Earn models, I've bought in to the hype.
-I've personally had trouble working/focusing the past few weeks because of my tendency to obsess over things.

-Even prior to this, I have been having trouble focusing and this just made it like 2x worse.
-Hopefully, by writing this down, I'd get to focus more.

 I have yet to play on Axie, but in the meantime, I've "played" on: